Jothankato05/kato-space-loyalty-program/README.md

 - **Wallet Support**: `@mysten/dapp-kit`

 ---
-Built with ❤️ by Antigravity for Kato Space.
+Built with by Jothan Jerry Kato for Primers Corporation.